 Depending on the cause of someone’s night blindness, treatment may be something as simple as prescribing eyeglasses.
 However, if someone is experiencing night blindness because of glaucoma, cataracts or another serious issue, their condition may be a little more complex to treat.

-Most people who experience this can speak with their eye doctor and resolve it one way or another, though.
-While it’s a burden to deal with while present, people who take the right actions to deal with it can often be rid of their issues in no time.
+Most people who have night blindness can speak with their eye doctor and resolve it one way or another.
+While it’s a burden to deal with now, people who take the right actions can often be rid of their issues in no time.